 Hope shrugged.
 “You’re able to resist magic, so I thought it would be worth a try.
 I suppose what you said yesterday was true enough, however.
 You are still just flesh and blood.”

-Hope took the writ back from me, and placed it back into the chest.
+Hope took the writ back from me, and placed it back the chest.
 Then he led me out of the room, and back through the tunnel.
 As soon as we were through, and I stepped onto the ladder to ascend into the cottage, the tunnel went black behind us.

 The Coven, Part XV